 Andalusia is a land devoted to the Christmas celebration and this is demonstrated by its decorated villages and the traditions it preserves.
 So much so that there are localities that turn all their efforts in these two weeks through festivities and gastronomy.

-So it is, beyond the bright proposals offered by the city, its Christmas markets and lighting, there are also picturesque corners such as these that make Christmas their own, unique celebrations and traditions that deserve at least a visit.
+So it is, beyond the brilliant proposals offered by the city, its Christmas markets and lighting, there are also picturesque corners such as these that make Christmas their own, unique celebrations and traditions that deserve at least a visit.

 1. Estepa: mantecados, polvorones and the city of chocolate.

 Undisputed first stop on a tour that has much to do with the palate.
-Estepa is one of the cradles of Christmas as its handmade delicacies go around Andalusia to sweeten our palate.
-Specialists in sweets, in Estepa we can also enjoy one of the greatest chocolate shows: the Chocolate City.
+Estepa is one of the Christmas towns as its handmade delicacies go around Andalusia to sweeten our palate.

-La Estepeña is the factory that prepares every year this model with the most iconic attractions of Seville (although as a novelty, this year represents the most emblematic buildings of Madrid).
 And to top off this sweet tour, the Museo del Mantecado is the official home of the polvorones.

-2. The zambomba flamenca, in Jerez
+2. The zambomba flamenca, in Jerez.

 Travel to Jerez to sing Christmas carols to the rhythm of the zambomba?
 The answer is always yes.
 Christmas is not understood in this town in Cádiz without the music, which resonates in bars, pubs, clubs and in the street itself.